Becoming a Mason

 The Master of the lodge you submitted your petition to will assign three members of the lodge to interview you and investigate your background.
 The investigators may want to meet with you at home.
 There is a standard set of questions that all investigators must ask, but many will ask additional questions.
 Be honest with the investigators.
 No Mason is perfect…we don’t expect petitioners to be perfect, either.

 Your investigators will be given a deadline by which to return their completed investigation reports to the lodge.
 Their reports along with their recommendation will be read to the lodge at a stated meeting.
 At this time, the Master of the lodge will usually call for a ballot to be taken on your petition.
 Eligible Masons will then vote on your petition and the outcome of the ballot will be announced to the lodge.

 Soon after the stated meeting, a member from the lodge should contact you with the outcome of the ballot and provide you with additional instructions.

 Becoming a Mason Video Series by the Grand Lodge of Texas

-Click on the video links below to view one of the four videos created by the Grand Lodge of Texas for more information about our great fraternity.
+Click on the video links below to view the four videos created by the Grand Lodge of Texas for more information about our great fraternity.